Banking Basics

 In addition, you may have to pay a conversion fee.
 In which case?
 If the currency of the place where you withdraw money is not the same as the currency of your account.

 As far as Monzo is concerned, the conditions for ATM withdrawals are slightly different.
-In the UK and the European Economic Area (EEA), you can withdraw up to £250 per month for free at ATMs.
-There is a 3% fee for withdrawals above this limit or elsewhere.
+In the UK and the European Economic Area (EEA), regular Monzo account users can withdraw up to £250 per month for free at ATMs.
+There is a 3% fee for withdrawals above this limit.

 Exchange rates

-Monzo’s unique feature is that you don’t have to pay foreign exchange commissions when using your card abroad.
-Whatever payment you make will be at the Mastercard exchange rate.
+Monzo’s unique feature is that you don’t have to pay a fee when using your card abroad.
+Whatever payment you make, it will be at the Monzo mark-up over the Mastercard rate.
 For this reason, Monzo secures a competitive rate.

-The rates offered by Wise are almost identical to the average market rates.
-These are competitive compared to an average exchange rate difference of 0.05-0.5%, a rate difference you can see in many banks.
+Wise uses the mid-market exchange rate.
+These are competitive compared to the average exchange rate difference you can see in many banks.

 Wise allows clients to save money while abroad.
 By storing the currency of the place where you are in a Wise multi-currency account, you can avoid bank transfer fees when using your Wise card.
 This feature allows you to spend money as if you were a resident.
 There are simply no extra fees for you.

-One of the beneficial features of Wise is that you can freeze the current rate for up to 96 hours.
+One of the beneficial features of Wise is that they lock in the real exchange rate at the time a customer sets up the transfer.
 This feature allows you to protect yourself against frequent currency fluctuations.
 It allows you to make sure that the amount you transfer or convert remains the same.

 In general, both financial service providers prioritise offering favourable exchange rates and transparent fees.
 In this way, they try to improve the customer experience when paying abroad or transferring money overseas.